wouter-veeken/wouter.tech/content/blog/creating-a-responsive-layout-in-flare-topnav.md

 ![Image showing responsive elements on mobile][img responsive elements mobile]

-So essentially, things gradually go from a horizontal to a vertical configuration.
+Basically, it's a horizontal configuration that gradually morphs into a vertical one as the screen gets smaller.

 <!-- TODO: Describe: the responsive elements of VC help. -->

-### How to do it
+### What you'll be doing

 A really quick lesson on Flare output styling:

 ![Diagram showing anatomy of Flare output][img flare styling]

-The responsiveness we're aiming for is mainly controlled from the stylesheet and master page level.
+As you can see, the design is controlled on multiple levels: skin, master page, topic and stylesheets.
+Most of the work you're about to do will mainly touch the master page and stylesheet level.

 #### Stylesheet

-The change from horizontal to vertical is mostly a matter of cleverly using the `width` property on floating `<div>` elements.
+Like I said earlier, what you're going for is a gradual change from horizontal to vertical.
+This is basically a matter of cleverly using the `width` property.
+On a large screen, you want your elements to only take up part of the screen width, so that they can appear side by side.
+But on a smaller screen, you want them all to be exactly as wide as the entire screen, so that they have to appear under each other.

+1. Create a new stylesheet called (for example) `responsive-sizing.css`.
+2. Add width classes
+3.

+You don't have to use a separate stylesheet.
+I'm just doing what I think is best, and as I said, I'm not really trained.
+A real web designer can probably tell you what the current ~~dogma is~~ best practices are.

 #### Master page